 A student must meet the admissions criteria in effect at the time of request for re-admission or transfer.
-A student may be required to re-enter a Dental Hygiene course earlier in the curriculum sequence if the student is lacking major content.
-All Dental Hygiene courses completed more than three years prior to re-admission or transfer must either be challenged by exam, including passing an assessment of all skills and/or competencies covered in that course, or the course must be repeated.
-Withdrawal or academic failure within the Dental Hygiene program will require the student to reapply to the program for re-entry.
+A student may be required to re-enter a dental hygiene course earlier in the curriculum sequence if the student is lacking major content.
+All Dental Hygiene Program courses completed more than three years prior to re-admission or transfer must be repeated.
+Withdrawal or academic failure within the Dental Hygiene Program will require the student to reapply to the program for re-entry.
 Advanced placement is dependent upon space availability.
+Students who reenter will do so one semester earlier from the semester in which they were released.
+The procedure for Advanced Standing is valid for candidates for one calendar year from the date leaving the program.
+After one calendar year, a candidate who wishes to be enrolled in the program must reapply and follow the protocol for re-admission.

-The Dental Hygiene Program Director will evaluate transferability of all Dental Hygiene courses.
+The Dental Hygiene Department Chair will evaluate transferability of all Dental Hygiene Program courses.
 Transfer courses must be equivalent to courses required at the receiving college in both theory and clinical experiences.
-The student must provide copies of course syllabi and outlines to the Dental Hygiene Program Director for those Dental Hygiene courses taken .
+The student must provide copies of course syllabi and outlines to the Dental Hygiene Department Chair for those Dental Hygiene Program courses taken.
 Students lacking essential content may be required to audit a portion of a course, challenge the content, demonstrate skills, or repeat the course as deemed necessary.
-The final decision for transfer credit for Dental Hygiene courses is determined by the Dental Hygiene Program Director.
+The final decision for transfer credit for Dental Hygiene Program courses is determined by the Dental Hygiene Department Chair.

 Applicants must submit a letter explaining the circumstances of any previous exit from any health science program.
 The letter must be sent from the Program Director at the former institution.
-CCCC's Dental Hygiene Program Director and Vice-President of Student Services must approve students who were dismissed, expelled, or suspended for any reason.
+CCCC's Dental Hygiene Department Chair and Vice-President of Student Services must approve students who were dismissed, expelled, or suspended for any reason.
 Students who withhold previous exit information may be dismissed from the program.
 A remediation plan may be required.